KevinVerre/kevins-guide-to-git/README.txt

 You can also unstage a change if you decide you don’t want it.

+Concept.
+Gitignore
+    Sometimes you want to have files in your repository folder without having those files be "tracked" as part of the repository.
+So you need a way to tell git which files in your repository folder should not be tracked.
+You do this by creating .gitignore files inside of your repository.
+    Files that are ignored won't show up as being untracked in git status.
+And won't be added when using git add.

+Topic 5.
+Future work.
 Future topics to write about:

 Concept.
 Working with Remote branches
 Concept.
 Merging branches
 Concept.
 Combining branches and commits with rebase Concept.
 Managing conflicts
 Concept.
 What happens when you resolve a conflict?

-Concept.
-Gitignore
-    Sometimes you want to have files in your repository folder without having those files be "tracked" as part of the repository.
-So you need a way to tell git which files in your repository folder should not be tracked.
-You do this by creating .gitignore files inside of your repository.
-    Files that are ignored won't show up as being untracked in git status.
-And won't be added when using git add.

-Topic 5: Commands you should know.
+Topic -1.
+Commands you should know.

 git “command” --help
-     Git will show you the Help page for the command if you add --help git diff git diff --staged, git diff --cached
+     Git will show you the Help page for the command if you add --help git diff
+	Shows you the changes to files in the repository that haven't been added to the staging area. git diff --staged, git diff --cached
     --staged and --cached do the same thing.
 Both show you which changes to your repository have been added to the staging area.
 Meaning, these changes have been selected to be part of the next commit